Ben-Voris/Hunters-Island-2025/Hunters-Island-2025.md

 Sunny, calm, enervating humidity.

-The scouts paddled past as we were breaking camp
+Yesterday's group with three canoes paddled past us as we were breaking camp.

-When we left camp, I was so into how fast we were paddling through the light riffles that I was't watching the map closely enough&mdash;and took us part way into a dead-end bay.
+When we left camp, there were only light riffles on the lake and I was so into how fast we were paddling that I was't watching the map closely enough and so took us into a dead-end bay.
 By the time I realized what I had done, we had paddled a mile or so out of the way.
 I still can't paddle and navigate at the same time.

-A south wind picked up.
+As the day went on, the wind from the south picked up.
 The sky went from clear to cloudy and back again a few times.

-After paddling for a few hours we slowed down, but we were still averaging around 3 mph.
-When the wind shifted to our beam, we slowed more because a lot of my effort went towards keep us on course.
+After paddling for a few hours we slowed, but we were still averaging around 3 mph.
+When the wind shifted to blow our beam, we slowed more because more of my effort went towards keeping us on course.

-***I feel like this next paragraph is on the wrong day.***

-We decide to take a break and have a snack.
-Because BWCA campsites usually have a reasonably easy out and are often open the the breeze, we headed towards the nearest.
-When we got there, the terrain matched the map so exactly that I would have been confident, even without the GPS, that we were where the site is marked.
-But we saw no campsite.
-There was undisturbed lichen on the rocks where the site should have been, so there has been little or no traffic there for years.
-However, the nearby Quetico campsite was right where the map said it should be *and* it had a broken BWCA fire grate.
+When we decided to break for lunch, we headed to a BWCA campsites because they tend to have easy landings, and are often open the breeze.
+When we got to the nearest one shown on our maps, the terrain matched the map so exactly that I would have been confident, even without the GPS, that we were where the map shows the site.
+But there was no campsite&mdash;just a thick layer of lichen where it should have been.
+(So there has been little or no traffic there for years, leaving me to wonder, how old are these maps?)
+However, the nearby campsite in Quetico was right where the map said it should be *and* it had a broken BWCA fire grate.
 We wonder if, when the BWCA camp was closed, some enterprising soul moved the grate across the border.

 ![Royce.
 Lunch break on Crooked Lake north of Thursday Bay 2025-08-07 12:48](./attachments/202508071248-001.jpeg "Royce.
 Lunch break on Crooked Lake north of Thursday Bay 2025-08-07 12:48")

-When we entered the narrows of Crooked Lake/Basswood River, the current slowed us to just go over 1 mph.
+The narrows of Crooked Lake/Basswood River have more current than I remember&mdash;even though we paddled hard, the current slowed us to just go over 1 mph.

-We decide that we're not going to do the first Basswood River portage because we remember that the camp sites close to the portage aren't nice.
-Royce remembered that we had gone into Moose Bay on one of the trips with Ian, so we turned there and found a lovely campsite, just off the border route.
+We decided that we will not tackle the first Basswood River portage today because we remember that the camp sites close to the portage aren't nice.
+Royce remembered that we had gone into Moose Bay on one of the trips with Ian.
+We found a lovely campsite, just inside the bay and off the border route.
 We set up camp, then Royce fished and I took a couple of short swims. &ldquo;Cocktail much less than an hour&rdquo; with lime, salt, El Jimador, and snacks.
-Royce has dinner is cooking.
+Royce is cooking dinner.

-Our plan was to set off early so that we can make it past the Horse Portage with enough time to paddle far enough to reach a nice campsite on Basswood Lake.
+Our plan was to set off early so that we can make it past the Horse Portage with enough time so that we can paddle far enough to reach a nice campsite on Basswood Lake.

 We heard thunder in the distance several times and the skies repeatedly cycled between overcast and clear.
 Now, most clouds are mares tales, so we predict good